CirroBuild/FrostiDocs/docs/reference/sql/latest-on.md

 for returning the most recent records per unique time series identified by the `PARTITION BY` column values.

-To illustrate how `LATEST ON` is intended to be used, we can consider the `trips` table [in the QuestDB demo instance](https://demo.questdb.io/).
+To illustrate how `LATEST ON` is intended to be used, consider the `trips` table [in the QuestDB demo instance](https://demo.questdb.io/).
 This table has a `payment_type` column as `SYMBOL` type which specifies the method of payment per trip.
 We can find the most recent trip for each unique method of